Ryan Mallett: 2009

-In 2009 as a redshirt sophomore, Mallett began his career as an Arkansas Razorback, under the direction of head coach Bobby Petrino.
+In 2009 as a redshirt sophomore, Mallett began his career as an Arkansas Razorback.
 Prior to the 2009 season, Mallett was named by ESPN's Bruce Feldman as one of college football's top 10 newcomers of the year, citing his arm strength as a major determining factor.
 In subsequent interviews, when Mallett was questioned about how far he could throw the football, he said farther than 80 yards.

-On March 1, 2009, he was arrested on charges of public intoxication.
-He pleaded guilty to the misdemeanor charge on April 3, 2009 and paid $155 in court costs, fines, and fees.
-Mallett was also punished by Coach Petrino with early wake-up calls, extra running, and early curfews.
+On March 1, 2009, Mallett was arrested on charges of public intoxication.
+He pleaded guilty to the misdemeanor charge on April 3, 2009, and paid $155 in court costs, fines, and fees.
+Mallett was also punished by head coach Bobby Petrino with early wake-up calls, extra running, and early curfews.

 Mallett earned the starting job in the Razorbacks' first game against Missouri State, going 17-of-22 for 309 yards and a touchdown.
 Two weeks later, Mallett passed for 408 yards and five touchdowns against Georgia in a losing effort.
 The passing yardage and touchdowns were single-game school records.
-Ryan threw for more than 250 yards in three of Arkansas' next five games, with nine touchdowns against three interceptions.
+Mallett threw for more than 250 yards in three of Arkansas' next five games, with nine touchdowns against three interceptions.
 Impressive victories over Texas A&M and Auburn were coupled with tough losses to Alabama and Ole Miss, and a loss to Florida.
-After a dismal 3–4 start, Mallett led Arkansas to three consecutive victories over Eastern Michigan (14-of-16 for 248 yards and three touchdowns), South Carolina (23-of-27 for 329 yards and one rushing touchdown), and Troy (23-of-30 for 405 yards, five touchdowns and one interception).
+After a 3–4 start, Mallett led Arkansas to three consecutive victories over Eastern Michigan (14-of-16 for 248 yards and three touchdowns), South Carolina (23-of-27 for 329 yards and one rushing touchdown), and Troy (23-of-30 for 405 yards, five touchdowns and one interception).
 Over those three games, he completed 83.1% of his passes, and had a quarterback rating of 165.05, which was third-best in the nation.
 The victory over Troy pushed Arkansas' record to 6–4 and secured the Hogs' bowl eligibility, with games against Mississippi State and LSU remaining.
 Mallett went on to throw for 313 yards and matched his career high of five touchdown passes in a 42–21 victory over Mississippi State.
 The following week, he threw for 227 yards and a touchdown in a 33–30 overtime loss to LSU in Baton Rouge.
-Ryan was named to the All-SEC 2nd Team squad by the coaches and the AP for his performance during the season, behind Florida QB Tim Tebow despite superior passing statistics.
 The Razorbacks finished the 2009 season with an 8–5 record and won the 2010 Liberty Bowl against East Carolina, 20–17 in overtime.
 Mallett was named the bowl game's Offensive MVP.